how do you say how was work in spanish

 Reflecting on yesterday’s events also shows care.
 Ask ¿Cómo estuvo el trabajo ayer? to inquire about the day before, adding a sense of extended interest.

-See also How Do You Say Homeless in Spanish?
-Terms and Tips Explained
+See also How Do You Say "I Appreciate It" in Spanish?
+A Detailed Guide

 These varied expressions and context-specific phrases enrich conversations and make your Spanish interactions more meaningful and effective.
 Understanding and using them appropriately fosters better connections and enhances communication.